+i.
 Equity instruments issued

-The fair value of the ordinary shares issued was based on the listed share price of the Company at 31 March 2023 of €10.88 per share.
+The fair value of the ordinary shares issued was based on the listed share price of the Company at 31 March 2024 of EUR 10.88 per share.

-Replacement share-based payment awards ii.
+ii.
+Replacement share-based payment awards

-In accordance with the terms of the acquisition agreement, the Group exchanged equity-settled share-based payment awards held by employees of Papyrus (the acquiree's awards) for equitysettled share-based payment awards of the Company (the replacement awards).
+In accordance with the terms of the acquisition agreement, the Group exchanged equity-settled share-based payment awards held by employees of Papyrus (the acquiree's awards) for equity-settled share-based payment awards of the Company (the replacement awards).
 The details of the acquiree's awards and replacement awards are as follows.

-Acquiree's awards Replacement awards

-Terms and conditions Grant date 1 April 2022 Vesting date 31 March 2026

-Vesting date 31 March 2026 Service condition
+Acquiree's awards Replacement awards Terms and conditions Grant date 1 April 2023 Vesting date 31 March 2027 Service condition Vesting date 31 March 2027 Service condition Market-based measure at date of acquisition EUR 527 thousand EUR 571 thousand

-Service condition

-Market-based measure at date of

-acquisition €527 thousand €571 thousand